cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

 - `Optimize-Disk` Run `dism` and clear unnecessary files
 - `Compress-Disk` Defrag and zero out the disk

-## Step 7: Sysprep and optionally apply security policies
+## Step 7: Sysprep and apply security policies

-**1)** If you would like to apply the recommended local security policy:
+Sysprep the system and apply the recommended local security policy.
+This ensures uptime as well as secure operations of the stemcell's VMs, especially when deployed with Cloud Foundry.
+(One notable behavior this sets is to disable Windows Automatic Updates, which tends to restart the OS.
+When this occurs, BOSH will attempt to recreate the VM.)

   - Download [lgpo.exe](https://msdnshared.blob.core.windows.net/media/2016/09/LGPOv2-PRE-RELEASE.zip) to the Windows VM you are provisioning and save `lgpo.exe` to `C:\Windows\lgpo.exe`
   - Run the following powershell command `Invoke-Sysprep -IaaS vsphere -NewPassword <NEW_PASSWORD> -ProductKey <PRODUCT_KEY> -Owner <OWNER> -Organization <ORGANIZATION>`
   - This will power off the VM
   - Do not turn the VM back on before exporting

-Or:

-**2)** If you would like to simply sysprep the image without applying the recommended security policies use the `-SkipLGPO` flag:
+While it is not recommended, it is possible to sysprep the image without applying these policies.
+You may do this in development setups or testing scenarios that don't require such security, or if you are using your own local policies.
+To do this, use the `-SkipLGPO` flag:

   - Run the following powershell command `Invoke-Sysprep -IaaS vsphere -NewPassword <NEW_PASSWORD> -ProductKey <PRODUCT_KEY> -Owner <OWNER> -Organization <ORGANIZATION> -SkipLGPO`
   - This will power off the VM